This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The government is also exploring opportunities to enable commercial natural gas trade via “reverse flow” (both physical and virtual) through the Trans-Balkan pipeline on Moldovan territory, which could also position the country as a transit hub.

 Energy security is a priority for Moldova.
-High-voltage interconnections between Moldova and Romania require installation of a back-to-back station.
+High-voltage interconnections between Moldova and Romania require the installation of a back-to-back station.
 International financial institutions, including the World Bank, the European Bank for Reconstruction and Development (EBRD), and the European Investment Bank (EIB) finance the majority of these projects.
 Further infrastructure investment and upgrades will be required for synchronous connection with Moldova and Ukraine to ENSTO-E. There is also potential for support from the Development Finance Corporation.

 Implementation of the Third Energy Package in the gas sector will provide opportunities for natural gas supply and trade from alternative sources from Western Europe or neighboring Romania and Ukraine.
+Rising energy prices and Moldova’s efforts to diversify it’s gas and electricity sources provide an opportunity for traders to supply energy from alternative sources.

 The government plans to diversify the energy mix with more renewable energy by supporting large renewable energy projects based on competitive procurement.